-Bereavement
+Bereavement Leave

 Kent Companies believes employees should have the necessary time needed to grieve the loss of a loved one.
 Bereavement leave will normally be granted unless there are unusual business needs or staffing requirements.
-An employee may, with his or her supervisor's approval, use any available vacation for additional time off as necessary.
+An employee may, with his or her supervisor's approval, use any available PTO or personal time for additional time off as necessary.